Welcome to my first winter home tour!

 The art in the corner gave the space just a bit of color, which I’m loving.
-Adding a reasonable piece of art is a great way to update a room!
+Adding a reasonably priced piece of art is a great way to update a room!

 Moving into the kitchen, I’m still pinching myself daily over how this space turned out.
 We didn’t do a full remodel, we simply updated finishes.
 Since our project was finished shortly before the holidays, I’m just now able to truly appreciate it!

 For winter, I didn’t add anything new, other than a pedestal bowl and a cake stand.
 Both were items I selected for their versatility.
 The hurricane with a candle is a multi-seasonal favorite.
 The vase filler is no longer available, but here is something I found that is very similar.

 Once I had it cleaned up, I was happy just to have it looking as it did before the holidays.
 This is another recently updated room, so I simply added candles, trays, and moved a piece of art into the space.
 Everything else is from the room reveal.
 I’m sure I will make a few additional changes for spring, but I wanted to show you that a pared down look works for winter!

 I hope you’ve enjoyed my winter home tour as much as I enjoyed putting it together for you!
 There is much more coming in 2019, and I’d love for you to stop by again.
 You can subscribe below for email notifications.

 Follow me on the LIKEtoKNOW.it app!